jjazzboss/JJazzLabToolkit/demo/README.md

 # DemoApp

-This small Maven project demonstrates how to use the JJazzLab Toolkit.
+This small project demonstrates how to use the JJazzLab Toolkit.

-`pom.xml` sets dependencies to the JJazzLab Toolkit and to some JJazzLab plugins:
-- YamJJazz (Yamaha style-based rhythm engine)
-- FluidSynthEmbeddedSynth (use FluidSynth as output synth)

-`ToolkitDemoApp.java` will:
+What `ToolkitDemoApp.java` does:
-- try to set up FluidSynth as output synth, or it will fall back to the default java synth (LOW QUALITY!)
+- try to set up FluidSynth as output synth, or fall back to the default java synth (LOW QUALITY!)
 - play test notes
-- initialize or load a song (see `PATH_TO_SNG_FILE` constant)
+- try to load the song file defined by variable `PATH_TO_SNG_FILE`, or create a new song
 - modify the song
+- generate the backing track for the song
 - play the song
-- export to Midi
+- export the song to Midi
-- export to audio (if FluidSynth is the output synth)
+- export the song to audio (only if FluidSynth is the output synth)

-### Compile
-`mvn compile`

-### Run
+### Fluidsynth setup
 For FluidSynth to work you need to:
 - download and copy [JJazzLab-SoundFont.sf2](https://musical-artifacts.com/artifacts/1036) into this project root directory (next to this README)
 - for Linux or MacOS: FluidSynth (>=2.2.0) must have been previously installed on your system

+### Compile
+`mvn clean compile`

+### Run
 `mvn exec:exec`

 Sample program output
 =====================
 ```
-Jerome@DESKTOP-EGOH8 /cygdrive/d/JeromeDocs/JJazzLab/src/JJazzLabToolkit/DemoApp
+$ cd demo
 $ mvn exec:exec
 [INFO] Scanning for projects...
 [INFO]
-[INFO] -----------------< org.jjazzlab:jjazzlab-toolkit-demo >-----------------
+[INFO] -------------< org.jjazzlab.toolkit:jjazzlab-toolkit-demo >-------------
-[INFO] Building JJazzLab Toolkit Demo 5.0.2-SNAPSHOT
+[INFO] Building JJazzLab Toolkit Demo 5.1
 [INFO]   from pom.xml
 [INFO] --------------------------------[ jar ]---------------------------------
 [INFO]
 [INFO] --- exec:3.3.0:exec (default-cli) @ jjazzlab-toolkit-demo ---
 INFOS ToolkitDemoApp  -------------------------------------------------------
 INFOS ToolkitDemoApp  Starting JJazzLabToolkit demo app...
 INFOS ToolkitDemoApp  Using PATH_TO_JJAZZLAB_SOUNDFONT_SF2=JJazzLab-SoundFont.sf2
 INFOS ToolkitDemoApp  Using PATH_TO_SNG_FILE=Simple.sng
-WARNING org.openide.util.NbPreferences  NetBeans implementation of Preferences not found
+AVERTISSEMENT org.openide.util.NbPreferences  NetBeans implementation of Preferences not found
 INFOS ToolkitDemoApp  Default rhythms dir.=C:\Users\Jerome\JJazzLabRhythms\Default
 INFOS ToolkitDemoApp  User rhythms dir.   =C:\Users\Jerome\JJazzLabRhythms
 INFOS ToolkitDemoApp  -------------------------------------------------------